AvinashVashishtha/Market-Analysis---Retail/README.md

 # Retail Market Analysis: An Analysis of Customer Spend and Product Category-level Engagement
-Data import, transformation, wrangling, and analysis (using R-studio) to help a major retail chain understand their customers better
+Data import, transformation, wrangling, and analysis to help a major retail chain understand their customers better

 ## Abstract
 This data analytics case study deals with two problem statements.
 First, we help our client wth insights on what demographic factors (such as age, income, marital status, size of household, number of children in the family, etc.) influence the spending of their consumers.
 We use visual analytics in R (using R ggplot graphics) to inspect trends and then build a 'linear regression' model (using more than 800 unique customer transactions) to make predictions and draw inferences.
 One key takeaway for our client from this study is that they can now better infer (based on demographics) whether a consumer is likely to be a high spender or a low spender.